Fetal Hiccups: Why They Occur & When To See Doctor

 Image: Shutterstock

 Hiccups generally aren’t a cause for concern.
 However, post 32 weeks, you are less likely to feel fetal hiccups daily (8).
-Still, if you experience a sudden increase in hiccups, if they last longer or get stronger than usual, you should contact an obstetric/gynecology specialist.
+Still, if you experience a sudden increase in hiccups that last longer (more than 20 minutes) or become more intense, contact an obstetrician/gynecologist.
 An ultrasound will help the doctor understand the condition of the baby.
 This is also why you must pay attention to the baby’s movements.

 Next, we answer some queries raised by our readers.